guanxiaochen/kafka-connect-hbase/README.md

 ### Changes

+##### v2.1.0-cdh6.2.0
+ - Earlier limitation "kafka topic and table name should be same" has been removed.
+Table name can be set using `hbase.table.name` property
+ - Upgraded to Kafka 2.0.0 and Confluent 5.0.0 and hbase 2.1.0-cdh6.2.0

 ##### v1.0.1
  - Earlier limitation "kafka topic and table name should be same" has been removed.
 Table name can be set using `hbase.table.name` property
- - Upgraded to Kafka 2.0.0 and Confluent 5.0.0
+ - Upgraded to Kafka 2.0.0 and Confluent 5.0.0 and hbase 1.4.0

 ##### v1.0.0
  - Initial version